-- (a) The fiduciary may withhold the death tax apportioned to the interest of any person interested in the gross estate from any property that is under the control of the fiduciary and is distributable to that person.
-If that property is insufficient to satisfy the tax apportioned to that person, the fiduciary may recover the deficiency from that person. - (b) If property held by the fiduciary is to be distributed before final apportionment of the death tax, the fiduciary may require the distributee to provide a bond or other security for that person's share of the tax in the form and amount prescribed by the fiduciary.
+(a) A fiduciary may withhold the death tax apportioned to the interest of a person interested in the gross estate from any property that is under the control of the fiduciary and is distributable to that person.
+If that property is insufficient to satisfy the tax apportioned to that person, the fiduciary may recover the deficiency from that person. (b) If property held by a fiduciary is to be distributed before final apportionment of the death tax, the fiduciary may require the distributee to provide a bond or other security for the distributee's share of the tax in the form and amount prescribed by the fiduciary.
 SECTION 11.
 RIGHT OF FIDUCIARY TO RECOVER TAX.

-(a) If all property subject to apportionment does not come into the control of the fiduciary who has the duty to pay the death tax, the fiduciary is entitled, and has the duty

-(unless excused by the affected persons or unless in the reasonable judgment of the fiduciary it is not cost effective to proceed), to recover from the persons interested in the gross estate the tax apportioned to those persons under this [Act] or the fiduciary may proportionately assign to the affected persons the fiduciary's entitlement to recover.

-- (b) If the fiduciary or assignee cannot recover under subsection (a) the amount of a tax apportioned to any person, the amount not recovered is equitably apportioned among the other persons interested in the gross estate who are subject to apportionment, provided that the total tax apportioned to a person may not exceed the value of that person's interest. - (c) If an ancillary personal representative controls property that is subject to contribution to the payment of a death tax, the domiciliary fiduciary is entitled to recover from the ancillary personal representative the proportional amount of tax apportioned to that property.
+(a) If all property subject to apportionment does not come into the control of the fiduciary that has the duty to pay the death tax, the fiduciary is entitled to recover, and, unless excused by the affected persons or unless in the reasonable judgment of the fiduciary it is not cost effective to proceed, shall recover from the persons interested in the gross estate the tax apportioned to them under this [Act], or the fiduciary may proportionately assign to the affected persons the fiduciary's entitlement to recover. (b) If the fiduciary or assignee cannot recover under subsection (a) the amount of a tax apportioned to any person, the amount not recovered must be equitably apportioned among the other persons interested in the gross estate who are subject to apportionment, but the total tax apportioned to a person may not exceed the value of that person's interest. (c) If an ancillary personal representative controls property that is subject to contribution for the payment of a death tax, the domiciliary fiduciary is entitled to recover from the ancillary personal representative the proportional amount of tax apportioned to that property.
 SECTION 12.
 RIGHT OF REIMBURSEMENT.

-- (a) If a person is charged with or required to pay a tax greater than the amount apportioned to that person because another person does not pay the tax apportioned to that other person, the person charged with or required to pay the greater amount has a right of reimbursement against the other person. - (b) In the discretion of the fiduciary, the right of reimbursement granted by subsection (a) may be enforced through the fiduciary or by the person entitled to reimbursement.
+(a) If a person is charged with or required to pay a tax greater than the amount apportioned to the person because another person does not pay the tax apportioned to the other person, the person charged with or required to pay the greater amount has a right of reimbursement against the other person. (b) In the discretion of the fiduciary, the right of reimbursement under subsection (a) may be enforced through the fiduciary or by the person entitled to reimbursement.
 SECTION 13.
 JUDICIAL ACTION TO DETERMINE APPORTIONMENT.

-- (a) The fiduciary, transferee, or any person interested in the gross estate may commence an action to have a court determine and enforce the apportionment pursuant to this [Act]. - (b) An action under this [Act] must be commenced in the court in which the estate of the decedent was administered or, if no administration has been commenced, in the court of any county in which the estate of the decedent may be administered.

-(c) If proceedings for the administration of the decedent's estate are pending, an action under this Act shall be combined with the administration.
+(a) A fiduciary, transferee, or any person interested in the gross estate may maintain an action to have a court determine and enforce the apportionment pursuant to this [Act]. (b) An action under this [Act] must be brought in the court in which the estate of the decedent is or was administered or, if no administration has been commenced, in the court of any county in which the estate of the decedent may be administered. (c) If proceedings for the administration of the decedent's estate are pending, an action under this [Act] must be combined with the administration.
 SECTION 14.
 COMMENCEMENT OF ACTION BY NONRESIDENT.